webix-hub/docs/data/desktop/multiselect.md

 ##Overview

-UI-related multiselect is a non-editable select control that allows for selecting multiple options at a time while displaying them in the dedicated input field.
+UI-related Multiselect is a non-editable select control that allows for selecting multiple options at a time while displaying them in the dedicated input field.

 <img src="desktop/multiselect.png"/>